Weekend Getaways From Bangalore for Couples

 - Stopping at roadside stalls for hot idlis or pakoras before heading back.

-Travel tips from my experience
+Travel tips from Me

 - Start early!
 Gates usually open around 6 AM and sunrise crowds can get heavy.